Frequently Asked Questions

 A challenge course is a series of obstacles constructed of rope, cable, wood, or simple portable items such as stuffed toys, hula hoops, or tarps.
 The challenge course is designed to help groups work more effectively together by solving the obstacles and problems chosen by the challenge course facilitator.
 Both mental and physical challenges are selected based on the goals and abilities of the group.

-What is the difference between the Low and High Challenge Courses?
+What is the difference between the Low and High Ropes Courses?

 The low course encourages the entire group to participate in solving problems, while the high course allows for individual achievement and the support of peers to complete the challenges.
 Low courses are generally completed at ground level or a few feet off of the ground, and safety spotting is provided by the participants.
 High courses are constructed 30 or more feet off of the ground, and require special safety equipment to complete.